Suhas-kc/movie-renamer/README.md

 # movie-renamer
-Renames your movie files according to theit imdb titles
+Renames your torrented movie files according to their imdb titles.